gvwilson/thirdbit/src/fiction/cloudherd/index.md

 the troll said bitterly.
 "That's why it wants you.
 It should want *me*."
-He thumped his chest with a meaty palm.
+He thumped his chest with a meaty palm to emphasize the last word.
 The sound made Noxy jump.

 "I don't know what you're talking about."